melsman/melsman.github.io/cv.md

 #### Publications

+* [2021] Martin Elsman and Niels Hallenberg.
+Integrating region memory management and tag-free generational garbage collection.
+In Journal of Functional Programming (JFP).
+Volume 31, E4.
+Cambridge University Press.
+February 2021.

+* [2020a] Martin Elsman and Ken Friis Larsen.
+Efficient Translation of Certain Irregular Data-Parallel Array Comprehensions (Extended Abstract).
+In Draft Proceedings of the 21st International Symposium on Trends in Functional Programming (TFP '20).
+Krakow, Poland.
+February 2020.
+PDF.

-* [2019e] Martin Elsman and Niels Hallenberg.
+* [2020] Martin Elsman and Niels Hallenberg.
 On the Effects of Integrating Region-based Memory Management and Generational Garbage Collection in ML.
-In International Symposium on Practical Aspects of Declarative Languages (PADL ‘20).
+In International Symposium on Practical Aspects of Declarative Languages (PADL '20).
 New Orleans, USA.
 January, 2020.

 * [2019d] Wojciech Pawlak, Martin Elsman, and Cosmin Oancea.
 A Functional Approach to Accelerating Monte Carlo based American Option Pricing.
-In 31st symposium on Implementation and Application of Functional Languages (IFL ‘19).
+In 31st symposium on Implementation and Application of Functional Languages (IFL '19).
 Singapore.
 September, 2019.

 * [2019c] Wojciech Pawlak, Martin Elsman, and Cosmin Oancea.
 Extended Abstract: A Functional Approach to Accelerating Monte Carlo based American Option Pricing.
 Presented at the 8th ACM SIGPLAN International Workshop on Functional High-Performance and Numerical Computing (FHPNC ‘19).
 Berlin, Germany.
 August, 2019.